-- Common culprits: Ingredients in alcoholic beverages, such as sulfites, histamines, and specific grains, can trigger allergic reactions in sensitive individuals.
+- Ingredients in alcoholic beverages, such as sulfites, histamines, and specific grains, can trigger allergic reactions in sensitive individuals.

-- Diagnosis is crucial: Proper medical evaluation, including allergy testing, is essential to confirm an alcohol allergy and differentiate it from other conditions.
+- Proper medical evaluation, including allergy testing, is essential to confirm an alcohol allergy and differentiate it from other conditions.

 An alcohol allergy occurs when the immune system mistakenly identifies alcohol as a harmful substance, triggering an allergic reaction.
 This reaction involves the production of allergy-specific antibodies.
-Common allergens in alcoholic beverages that can cause such reactions include:
+Common allergens in alcoholic beverages that can cause such reactions are barley, hops, yeast, rye, wheat, gluten, and sulfites.

 These allergens can be present in various types of alcohol, so it is essential for individuals with an alcohol allergy to carefully read beverage labels and understand the ingredients.
-Besides these common allergens, other ingredients such as byproducts of fermentation, artificial fruit flavorings, and seafood proteins can also trigger allergic reactions.
-Being vigilant about these potential triggers can help manage and prevent allergic responses.
+Apart from the usual triggers, you might also be affected by other ingredientsโlike leftovers from the fermentation process, artificial fruit flavors, or even seafood proteinsโthat can set off allergic reactions.
+Keep an eye out for these possible culprits to reduce the risk of unwanted symptoms.

 How is Alcohol Allergy Different from Alcohol Intolerance?